Strings, context, screenshots, term list, files

 - Screenshots and context notes to reduce ambiguous short strings.

-- Glossary and style guidance for recurring product language.
+- Term list and style guidance for recurring product language.

 What you receive